lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/components/layouts/GameLayout1.tsx`
   - Manual typing now stores a draft value while focused; the year commits on blur/Enter after clamping to `YEAR_RANGE_MIN/MAX`.
   - Prevents the default dataset year from being re-inserted mid-typing while still syncing the chosen year once the player finishes editing.

+### Year Input Blur Persistence (2025-10-30)

+- **Component**: `src/components/layouts/GameLayout1.tsx`
+  - The pending draft year is now tracked via a ref so we preserve the last typed value through blur handlers.
+  - Invalid numeric input no longer clears the field; we fall back to the raw draft so players can correct typos without losing their entry.

 ### Year Picker Auto-Center (2025-10-28)